JabRef/user-documentation/en/collect/jabref-browser-extension.md

      When using the Stable release/channel, {Channel\_Name} is not required.

+4. Check that the Python script works.
+In Terminal run `/Applications/JabRef.app/Contents/Resources/jabrefHost.py`.
+If there are no errors the script is working properly.
+Stop the script by pressing `Ctrl + D`.

 ## Usage

 After the installation, you should be able to import bibliographic references into JabRef directly from your browser.
 Just visit a publisher site or some other website containing bibliographic information \(for example, [the arXiv](http://arxiv.org/list/gr-qc/pastweek?skip=0&show=5)\) and click the JabRef symbol in the Firefox search bar \(or press Alt+Shift+J\).
 Once the JabRef browser extension has extracted the references and downloaded the associated PDF's, the import window of JabRef opens.